Elegant996/rtorrent-healthz/README.md

 Docker
 -----------------------------------------------
-You may download a pre-compiled version of `caddy` embedded with this module through the GitHub Container Registry using any of the below:
+You may download a pre-compiled version through the GitHub Container Registry using any of the below:

 ```
 docker pull ghcr.io/elegant996/rtorrent-healthz:3.1.2